replicatedhq/replicated-docs/docs/enterprise/snapshots-updating-with-admin-console.md

 ## Update Storage Settings

-After your initial configuration of a storage destination with the CLI, you can update storage destination settings at any time using the admin console.
+After your installation of Velero and initial configuration of a storage destination with the CLI, you can update storage destination settings using the admin console.

-Additionally, if you used a Kubernetes installer that included the Velero add-on, Replicated recommends that you change the default internal storage because it is not sufficient for full backups.
+If you used a Kubernetes installer that included the Velero installation automatically, Replicated recommends that you change the default internal storage because it is not sufficient for full backups.

 To update storage destination settings: